Chapter 18 Two Factor ANOVA

 ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-There’s one more think we can do to increase the power of these tests.
-If we assume homogeneity of variance, then it makes sense to use the denominator of the two-factor ANOVA, \(MS_{wc}\) = 181.6727, for both of these F-tests since this should be a better estimate of the population variance - and it has a larger df which helps with power.
+If we assume homogeneity of variance, then we can replace the denominator of these F-tests with the denominator of the two-factor ANOVA, \(MS_{wc}\) = 181.6727.
+Since \(MS_{wc}\) is based on the entire data set, it be a better estimate of the population variance.
+It also has a larger df which helps with power.

-R doesn’t have a function for simple effects, but it’s not hard to do it by hand.
-All we need to do is pull out \(MS_{wc}\) from the output from the original two factor ANOVA and recalculate our F-statistics and p-values:
+To do this by hand we need to pull out \(MS_{wc}\) from the output from the original two factor ANOVA and recalculate our F-statistics and p-values using pf:

 # from the 2-factor ANOVA, MS_wc is the fourth mean squared in the list